WHEN THE DECK IS STACKED AGAINST YOU

 In today’s podcast episode, Nadia and I lay out exactly what she did to get her ideal offer in the midst of nobody hiring.

-Listen to this conversation to see how Nadia was able to get hired in a different industry during the pandemic and no one was hiring.
+Listen to this conversation to see how Nadia was able to get hired in a different industry during the pandemic while no one was hiring.

 Good things don't happen to me like this, you know, amazing things don't happen.
 I have to graft and graft and graft, and I will, you know, start at the very bottom somewhere and very lowly end and then I will eventually make my way when near to retirement to where I want to be.